 The College maintains physical space and resources as well as plans for the deployment and use of an emergency operations center (See Section 5).
-In the event that the scope of the emergency requires a campus-wide evacuation, the site for the Emergency Operations Center (EOC) will be located in the Onondaga County EOC at the Civic Center on Montgomery Street in Syracuse, New York.
+If the scope of the emergency requires a campus-wide evacuation, the site for the Emergency Operations Center (EOC) will be located in the Onondaga County EOC at the Civic Center on Montgomery Street in Syracuse, New York.

-V. ONONDAGA COMMUNITY COLLEGE EMERGENCY OPERATIONS PLAN
+III.
+ONONDAGA COMMUNITY COLLEGE EMERGENCY OPERATIONS PLAN